-HRC President Chad Griffin Speaks with Attorney General Eric Holder
+HRC President Chad Griffin Speaks with AG Eric Holder

 Today HRC President Chad Griffin spoke by phone with Attorney General Eric Holder who reiterated to Griffin that the Department of Justice will go through a thorough and thoughtful process in order to implement the Supreme Court’s decision today in the Windsor decision regarding the Defense of Marriage Act.